 When the negotiation is successful for TB ranging and non-TB ranging, the corresponding IFTM frame from the RSTA shall include a Ranging Parameters element with the parameters that defines the negotiated range measurement session.
 The RSTA shall indicate the following parameters in the Ranging Parameters field:

 In the Format and Bandwidth subfield, it assigns the maximum allowed bandwidth used during measurement exchanges (referred to as RSTA Assigned Max Bandwidth).
-This value shall not be greater than the value in the corresponding IFTMR frame, or shall be set to 8, to indicate 320 MHz Ranging, if the IFTMR included a 320 MHz Ranging subelement.
+This value shall not be greater than the value in the corresponding IFTMR frame.
+If the IFTMR included a 320 MHz Ranging subelement, the bandwidth may be assigned as 320 MHz regardless of the Format and Bandwidth subfield value in the IFTMR frame.

 … …